 Albany Pine Bush Preserve

 Digitally explore the Albany Pine Bush Preserve, one of only twenty inland pine barrens left in the entire world, with a unique, virtual learning experience!
 Albany Pine Bush Preserve Educators offer live, interactive online learning experiences for a variety of grade levels.
-"Discover the Pine Bush" introduces students (at any grade level) to the geology, ecology, and unique diversity of life in the Pine Bush with a live hike streamed to your virtual classroom.
+"Discover the Pine Bush" introduces students (at any grade level) to the geology, ecology, and unique diversity of life in the Pine Bush with a live hike streamed to your classroom.
 "Help a Habitat," best for 1st to 4th grades, includes a presentation on the endangered Karner blue butterfly, an interactive habitat game, and a Karner blue project.
 "Terrific Turtles," suitable for all grades, features a virtual meet-and-greet with one of the three turtles that call the Albany Pine Bush Discovery Center home and dives into the natural history of local turtles.

 Contact the Albany Pine Bush Preserve Lead Educator, Jacqueline Citriniti at jcitriniti@albanypinebush.org to register.